Donate

 Governments, nonprofit organizations, and businesses rely on the U.S. population information provided decennially through the Census.
 Over time, the Census Bureau has changed the way it classifies race and ethnicity.
 Historically, the changes have been influenced by social, political and economic factors including emancipation, immigration and civil rights.
 More information can be found at www.census.gov.

-Washington State Caseload Forecast Council (CFC) data.
+Washington State Caseload Forecast Council (CFC) data

-CFC data is available for the years 1999-2021.
-Outlier cases in the CFC data have been filtered out of AEJG’s sentencing views (550 cases with sentences > 9998 months).
+CFC data is available for the years July 1, 1999 - June 30, 2020.
+Outlier cases in the CFC data have been filtered out of AEJG's sentencing views (550 cases with sentences > 9998 months).
 Washington’s legislature and administrative agencies use CFC data to inform their understanding of caseloads and budgets.
 The data, available at WA Caseload Forecast Council, includes all adult felony cases in Washington Superior Courts.
 The CFC obtains their data, including demographics, from the forms prepared at each felony sentencing hearing.

 Data set problems and limitations